allada/eth-archive-snapshot/README.md

 * Checkout this repo to the computer
 * Run `sudo ./build_archive_node.sh`.
 * When it is done, it should be serving an archive on port `8545`.

-# Lighthouse requirements
-As of the ETH 2.0 successful merge, erigon now needs a beacon node to be configured.
-This repository uses [Lighthouse](https://github.com/sigp/lighthouse) and a new project was created to hold a [Lighthouse beacon snapshot](https://github.com/allada/lighthouse-beacon-snapshot).
-The `build_archive_node.sh` script has already been updated to also run the beacon node with erigon by default.

 # Why use Erigon?
 This snapshot uses [erigon](https://github.com/ledgerwatch/erigon) even though it is barely out of alpha stage.
 To understand why it is a bad idea to use `geth` as an archive node, you need to understand some internals on how `geth` works.